 - The outlet and plug may be hot during or immediately after use. - This power outlet is not designed for use with a cigarette lighter unit. - Do not use with accessories that exceed a 12 volt, 120W (10A) power draw.
-Do not use double adapters or more than one electrical accessory. - Use this power outlet with the engine running.
-(If the engine is stopped, this could result in a discharged battery.)
+Do not use double adapters or more than one electrical accessory. - Use power outlets with the engine running to avoid discharging the vehicle battery.